fras/tm4c1294-hw-demo/Readme.md

     ```shell
     make install
     ```
+    Compile and download a debug version of the firmware, then start the nemiver graphical debugger.
+Please note that there is a breakpoint set at the start of the program!
+This prevents it from running until the program is continued from the debugger.
+    ```shell
+    make debug
+    ```
+    After you have finished debugging, build and download the normal firmware version again.
+    ```shell
+    make clean install
+    ```

 3. Communicate with the MCU using the minicom terminal program.
     Create a file ```.minirc.hw_demo``` in your home directory with this